 The Tritons led all league squads in fewest turnovers per game and were second in three-pointers made.
 On the national scene, UC San Diego ranked sixth in the country in scoring defense, giving up just 61.5 points a game to opponents.

-UCSD boasted a trio of All-CCAA Second Team selections in Dyer, Klie and Hunter Walker.
+UC San Diego boasted a trio of All-CCAA Second Team selections in Dyer, Klie, and Hunter Walker.

 In his first year at the helm, Olen led the Tritons to a 15-11 record.
-UCSD finished an even 11-11 in CCAA play, placing seventh and just missing out on a spot in the league tournament.
+UC San Diego finished an even 11-11 in CCAA play, placing seventh and just missing out on a spot in the league tournament.

 The Tritons led the CCAA in three-pointers made and were second in free throw percentage and third in scoring defense and assist/turnover ratio.